jernotte/StudyGuide/Content/AI/StudyGuide/Transformers.md

 #### Questions
 1. What are Transformers in the context of machine learning?
-1. What are the sub-layers within each encoder and decoder of the Transformer, and how do they function?
+2. What are the sub-layers within each encoder and decoder of the Transformer, and how do they function?
-1. How are input words processed in the Transformer model?
+3. How are input words processed in the Transformer model?
-1. How are transformers different from previous sequence models like RNNs and LSTMs?
+4. How are transformers different from previous sequence models like RNNs and LSTMs?
-2. Can you describe the historical development of Transformer models?
+5. Can you describe the historical development of Transformer models?
 When were they introduced, and what were the key advancements they brought?
-3. Explain the basic architecture of a Transformer model, highlighting the roles of the encoder and decoder.
+6. Explain the basic architecture of a Transformer model.
-4. What is self-attention in Transformers, and how does it differ from traditional attention mechanisms?
+7. What is self-attention in Transformers, and how does it differ from traditional attention mechanisms?
+8. What are the three ways to calculate similarity?
-6. Can you explain the concept of multi-head attention in Transformers and its benefits?
+9. How does multi-head attention in Transformers enhance the model's ability to process and interpret input data?
-7. Describe the feed-forward networks in Transformer models.
+10. Describe the feed-forward networks in Transformer models.
 What is their role?
-8. What are layer normalization and dropout in the context of Transformers, and why are they used?
-9. How are Transformers trained, especially considering their parallelizable architecture?
-10. What are some common applications and tasks where Transformer models are particularly effective?
-1. What are Query, Key, and Value vectors in the context of self-attention, and how are they used?
-1. What is the difference between Query, Key matrices and the Value Matrix?
-1. What is the mathematical transformation that the Key and Query matrix? are doing and why is it useful?
-1. Describe the steps involved in the calculation of self-attention.
-1. How does the Transformer model use matrix operations in self-attention calculation?
-1. What is multi-headed attention in the Transformer model, and what are its advantages?
-1. How does positional encoding work in the Transformer model?
-1. What role do residual connections and layer normalization play in the Transformer model?
-1. Explain the role of the decoder in the Transformer model.
-1. Describe the final linear and softmax layers in the Transformer's decoder.
-1. What are the three ways to calculate similarity?
-1. What is the role of the loss function during training?
-3. What is the role of self-attention in a Transformer model?
-4. How does the Transformer model handle positional information?
-1. What is positional encoding?
-1. What is softmax?
-1. What parts of a transformer uses softmax and why?
-1. What is the significance of using multiple encoders and decoders in the Transformer model?
-1. How does the Transformer model handle long-range dependencies in sequences?
-1. Explain the importance of layer normalization in the Transformer architecture.
-1. Describe the training process of the Transformer model in terms of data requirements and computational efficiency.
-5. Explain the multi-head attention mechanism in Transformers.
-6. How does the GPT (Generative Pre-trained Transformer) architecture differ from the standard Transformer model?
-7. Can you describe the process of training a Transformer model like GPT?
-8. What are some challenges in implementing Transformers at scale?
-1. Explain the difference between static and dynamic word embeddings.
-1. How do Transformer models utilize layers to process word embeddings?
-1. Describe the process and significance of the self-attention mechanism in Transformer models.
-1. In the context of next-word prediction, how does a model like GPT-4 generate a new word?
-1. What happens to the word embeddings when a new word is generated and added to the sentence in a language model?
-1. Explain the role of dimensionality in word embeddings and why high-dimensional spaces are used.
-1. Discuss the computational challenges in managing dynamic embeddings in large-scale models like GPT-4.
+11. What are layer normalization and dropout in the context of Transformers, and why are they used?
+12. How are Transformers trained, especially considering their parallelizable architecture?
+13. What are some common applications and tasks where Transformer models are particularly effective?
+14. What are Query, Key, and Value vectors in the context of self-attention, and how are they used?
+15. What is the difference between Query, Key matrices and the Value Matrix?
+16. What is the mathematical transformation that the Key and Query matrix? are doing and why is it useful?
+17. Describe the steps involved in the calculation of self-attention.
+18. How does the Transformer model use matrix operations in self-attention calculation?
+19. Describe the structural design and functional advantages of multi-headed attention in Transformer models?
+20. Describe the process in which mult-headed attention works?
+21. What is the multi-head attention function representation?
+22. What is the single attention function characterized by its own learned projection matrices?
+23. What is the step-by-step procedure for computing multi-head attention?
+24. How does positional encoding work in the Transformer model?
+25. What could the equations look like for the whole encoder?
+26. Explain this formula and what it is for: $Z(x) = LayerNorm(x + Attention(x))$
+27. Explain this formula and what it is for: $FFN(x) = ReLU(xW_1 + b_1)W_2 + b_2$
+28. Explain this formula and what it is for: $Encoder(x) = LayerNorm(Z(x) + FFN(Z(x) + x))$
+29. What role do residual connections and layer normalization play in the Transformer model?
+30. What are residual connections?
+31. What is the Vanishing Gradient Problem?
+32. What is the Exploding Gradient Problem?
+33. What is layer normalization?
+34. What is the formula of layer normalization and explain it?
+35. In layer normalization what is the purpose of γ and β?
+36. What is the formula for the feed-forward function (FFN) and describe the three different components of it and why they are important?
+37. Why do the feed-forward layers in a Transformer's encoder and decoder first expand and then reduce the dimensionality of data (e.g., from 512 to 2048, then back to 512)?
+38. Explain the role of the decoder in the Transformer model.
+39. Describe the final linear and softmax layers in the Transformer's decoder.
+40. What is the role of the loss function during training?
+41. What is the role of self-attention in a Transformer model?
+42. How does the Transformer model handle positional information?
+43. What is positional encoding?
+44. What is softmax?
+45. What parts of a transformer use softmax and why?
+46. What is the significance of using multiple encoders and decoders in the Transformer model?
+47. If we have 8 heads and 2 encoders in our transformer, explain the input and output of each encoder layer
+48. Is the word embedding matrix used after the first encoder layer?
+49. How does the Transformer model handle long-range dependencies in sequences?
+50. Explain the importance of layer normalization in the Transformer architecture.
+51. Why do we use ReLU as the activation function, where is it used in the transformer and how does it improve the model?
+52. Describe the training process of the Transformer model in terms of data requirements and computational efficiency.
+53. In the self-attention mechanism, we calculate the queries, keys, and values from the input embedding.
+In the encoder-decoder attention where do we calculate the queries, keys, and values from?
+54. What is the purpose of encoder-decoder attention in the decoder versus just using self-attention?
+55. What is the Linear Layer in the Decoder's Output?
+56. Why is the decoder slower than the encoder?
+57. Why is a bias term crucial in the output linear layer after performing the dot product between the decoder's output and the weight matrix?
+58. What would happen if our attention dimension was too small?
+What about if it was too large?
+59. How does the GPT (Generative Pre-trained Transformer) architecture differ from the standard Transformer model?
+60. Explain each component in the image Transformer Architecture
+61. Can you describe the process of training a Transformer model like GPT?
+62. What are some challenges in implementing Transformers at scale?
+63. What is a word embedding?
+64. Explain the difference between static and dynamic word embeddings.
+65. How do Transformer models utilize layers to process word embeddings?
+66. Describe the process and significance of the self-attention mechanism in Transformer models.
+67. In the context of next-word prediction, how does a model like GPT-4 generate a new word?
+68. What happens to the word embeddings when a new word is generated and added to the sentence in a language model?
+69. Explain the role of dimensionality in word embeddings and why high-dimensional spaces are used.
+70. Discuss the computational challenges in managing dynamic embeddings in large-scale models like GPT-4.
+71. What is SOS and EOS in the transformer model?
+72. What is the formula for the feed-forward function (FFN) and describe the three different components of it and why they are important?
+73. Why do the feed-forward layers in a Transformer's encoder and decoder first expand and then reduce the dimensionality of data (e.g., from 512 to 2048, then back to 512)?
+74. Explain the role of the decoder in the Transformer model.
+75. Describe the final linear and softmax layers in the Transformer's decoder.
+76. What is the role of the loss function during training?
+77. What is the role of self-attention in a Transformer model?
+78. How does the Transformer model handle positional information?
+79. What is positional encoding?
+80. What is softmax?
+81. What parts of a transformer use softmax and why?
+82. What is the significance of using multiple encoders and decoders in the Transformer model?
+83. If we have an 8 heads and 2 encoders in our transformer, explain the input and output of each encoder layer?
+84. Is the word embedding matrix used after the first encoder layer?
+85. How does the Transformer model handle long-range dependencies in sequences?
+86. Explain the importance of layer normalization in the Transformer architecture.
+4. Why do we use ReLU as the activation function, where is it used in the transformer and how does it improve the model?
+5. Describe the training process of the Transformer model in terms of data requirements and computational efficiency.
+6. In the self-attention mechanism, we calculate the queries, keys, and values from the input embedding.
+In the encoder-decoder attention where do we calculate the queries, keys, and values from?
+7. What is the purpose of encoder-decoder attention in the decoder versus just using self-attention?
+8. What is the Linear Layer in the Decoder's Output?
+9. Why is the decoder slower than the encoder?
+10. Why is a bias term crucial in the output linear layer after performing the dot product between the decoder's output and the weight matrix?
+11. What would happen if our attention dimension was too small?
+What about if it was too large?
+12. How does the GPT (Generative Pre-trained Transformer) architecture differ from the standard Transformer model?
+13. Explain each component in the image (Transformer Architecture)
+14. Can you describe the process of training a Transformer model like GPT?
+15. What are some challenges in implementing Transformers at scale?
+16. What is a word embedding?
+17. Explain the difference between static and dynamic word embeddings.
+18. How do Transformer models utilize layers to process word embeddings?
+19. Describe the process and significance of the self-attention mechanism in Transformer models.
+20. In the context of next-word prediction, how does a model like GPT-4 generate a new word?
+21. What happens to the word embeddings when a new word is generated and added to the sentence in a language model?
+22. Explain the role of dimensionality in word embeddings and why high-dimensional spaces are used.
+23. Discuss the computational challenges in managing dynamic embeddings in large-scale models like GPT-4.
+24. What is SOS and EOS in the transformer model?

 ### AI/ML